hilo-mpc/hilo-mpc/README.md

 -->
 Documentation
 -------------
-The link to the documentation will appear soon.
+The documentation will be published soon.

 Citing HILO-MPC
 ---------------